BenD780x9/Klipper-for-Ender_3_v2/README.md

   * Ability to use input shaping to eliminate ghosting and ringing
   * Better bed leveling
   * Deep customizability without needing to recompile firmware
-  * Custom G-codes and macros
+  * Custom G-codes and Macros

 if you print too fast, the quality suffers.
 If you print slower, the print comes out better, but at the price of time.